 The study has been conducted based on retrospective data, highly dependent on appropriate documentation and continuity in data registration.
 Before the introduction of audit filters in 2017, patients were randomly selected for reviewed at the KUH.
 Although the process of selecting patients for evaluation is now formalised, it is still depending on the people involved.
 Nurses, as well as members of the multidisciplinary team assessing patients for OFIs may be affected by cultural aspects or subjectivity when reviewing peers.

-Although a decent 6,310 patients were eligible for study after applying inclusion criteria, only 1,186 were fitted into one of the cohorts of interest.
+Although 6,310 patients were eligible for study after applying inclusion criteria, only 1,186 were fitted into one of the cohorts of interest.
 Of these, only 400 were identified with specific OFIs, distributed across 6 categories.
-Consequently, the number of patients presented under each OFI were scarce, leading to weaker statistics.
+Consequently, the number of patients presented under each OFI were scarce, leading to considerable uncertainty.
 Lastly, only the main category of OFI was registered.
 Secondary OFIs and latent OFIs could hence not be studied.

 Strengths